-Actuarial Unfunded Actuarial Accrued Actuarial UAAL as a Value Liability Accrued Liability Funded Covered Percentage of Actuarial of Assets (AAL)-PUC (UAAL) Ratio Payroll Covered Payroll Valuation Date (a) (b) (b)-(a) (a)/(b) (c) ${(b)-(a)}/{(c)}$ July 1, 2014 \$ - \$ 18,922,338 \$ 18,922,338 0.0% \$ 64,477,848 29.3%
+Actuarial Valuation Date Actuarial Value of Assets (a) Actuarial Accrued Liability (AAL)-PUC (b) Unfunded Actuarial Accrued Liability (UAAL) (b)-(a) Funded Ratio (a)/(b) Covered Payroll (c) UAAL as a Percentage of Covered Payroll {(b)-(a)}/(c) July 1 2014 \$ 18.922.338 \$ 18,922,338 0.0% \$ 64,477,848 29.3%

 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Healthcare cost trend assumptions are based on recent experience and anticipated future cost increases under the School District's medical plans.
 Amounts determined regarding the funded status and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits
+The schedule of funding progress presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.